bowman2001/perplexdoc/content/doc/basic/image/index.md

 | Horiz. position | posh (ph) | {{% parameters imaging.embedded.posh %}} |
 | Vert. position | posv (pv) | {{% parameters imaging.embedded.posv %}} |

+[^1]: The syntax for **query strings** has been introduced to extend URLs with optional parameters like `https://name.org?id=val&id2=val2`.
+They are usually generated automatically to specify API requests.

-##### Override {.h-info}
+##### Overriding resource parameters {.h-info}

-When these parameters are already defined in the resource section of the front-matter, the in-place parameters will override them.
+When the given parameters are already defined in the resource section of the front-matter, the in-place parameters will override them.

 ## Resolution

 Perplex relies on Hugo’s powerful image processing capabilities.
 Many different sized versions of every image are generated automatically, so every client browser can pick the optimal size to display.
-We don’t have to worry about the sizes, but we should supply a large enough original image.
+We don’t have to worry about all these sizes, but we should supply a large enough original image.
 For crisp embedded images in the default size, the originals should have a width of at least {${{< colwidth 3 >}}} to allow triple density on screens with high resolution.

 {{< mnote up=20 >}}
 When we build a project with many images — like this one or example — we have to show a little patience in the beginning.
 Image processing may take a few minutes.
-The generated images are then cached by Hugo and we don’t have to wait again in subsequent runs.
-When you are using external builds, you should enable caching or include the {$resources} folder in your repository.
+The generated images are cached by Hugo and we don’t have to wait again in subsequent runs.
+For builds on virtual machines, you should enable a caching mechanism.
 {{< /mnote >}}

-In case we can’t provide a large enough version of an image, Perplex uses an [excellent interpolation filter][filter] provided by Hugo to enhance its size.
-Interpolated images may look blurry, there is nothing we can do about that.
+In case we can’t provide a large enough version of an image, Perplex uses an [excellent interpolation filter][filter] provided by Hugo to enlarge its size smoothly.
+Those interpolated images may look blurry nonetheless, a high resolution of the original is always preferable.

 ## Layout